open-koi/koi_tools/README.md

 Note: Some tasks take a while to execute, so the best way to run them is with the desktop node client.

 ### Requesting Tasks
-It is possible to tap into the Koi network to request work.
+It will soon be possible to tap into the Koi network to request work.
 Once you have KOI tokens, you can set a bounty for a new task.

 ```
 var koiTools = require('koiTools');